How we test

 We load the boot with foam blocks to figure out the usable amount of space, ignoring useless nooks and crannies.

 As well a providing you with the exact measurement of each boot, we give each car a boot space rating out of five, so you can easily compare cars at a glance.

-Our boot space star ratings use to be class specific, but we changed our test programme in 2017.
-So cars tested after this date are comparable across classes.
+Our boot space star ratings used to be class specific, but we changed our test programme in 2017.
+Cars tested after this date are comparable across classes.

 How do we score different cars?

 The overall score in each of our car reviews combines all of our test results with data from our car reliability survey.
-Each Which? test score is comprised of the following:
+Each Which? test score comprises the following:

-- 50% of the total test score comes from our vigorous lab tests.
-This 50% is comprised from the three main areas of our testing: performance, ease of driving, practicality and comfort, and fuel economy and emissions.
+- 60% of the total test score comes from our vigorous lab tests, covering the main facets of our testing: performance; ease of driving; practicality and comfort; and fuel economy and emissions.